lobotomizedDev/bain-fork/README.md

     ruin
     ```

-3. You can also set wallpaper per screen (By default it will set wallpaper to all screens):
+3. If you want to set the wallpaper for specific screens (the default behavior is to set the wallpaper on all screens), use the following command:

     ```bash
     ruin -s 0 1
+    ```

+4. If you want to modify the refresh interval (the default is every 5 minutes), use this command:

+    ```bash
+    ruin -t 1
     ```

 ### Adding Custom Battery Indicator